 Cheap meal in a bistro: 5,000 – 8,000 MNT (2-3 USD) pp

 Meal in ordinary restaurant: 10,000 – 20,000 MNT (4-8 USD) pp

 Entrance fees (Chinggis Khan memorial, temples in UB etc): 4,000 – 8,000 MNT (2-4 USD) pp

 However, taking a tour to the main sightseeing points can be expensive.
 You can check the details in our article from Gobi desert but here is a high-level number what you can expect.
 A way to minimize the cost is to get more people and find a car with a driver (we heard it could be even below 100 USD, including driver and petrol, excluding food and accommodation).

-In total, without flight tickets, visas, insurance etc. we spent 700 USD per person for 28 days which is 25 USD per day.
+In total, without flight tickets, visas, insurance etc. we spent in Mongolia 700 USD per person for 28 days which is 25 USD per day.
 It sounds fair.